bharathGitUser/bharathgituser.github.io/_pages/about.md

 <a name="currentwork"></a>
 # News
 * Nokia issues press release on the RAN controller that we worked on as part of a co-create program.
-I am currently the product owner for this controller from the ATT side.
 * Work on multi-site state management (MUSIC) released as part of the Open-network Automation Platform (ONAP) and accepted at VLDB and ICDCS 2020.
 * Measurement study of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.